 by Arjun Singh

-The DeSantis and Crist campaigns did not immediately respond to a request for comment.
+The Oz and Fetterman campaigns did not immediately respond to a request for comment from the Daily Caller News Foundation.

 – – –